-The committee consists of six members: the CEO, CFO, CRO, CUO, COCO and General Counsel.
+The committee consists of six members: the CEO, CFO, CRO, CUO, COO, CCO, Head of IT and General Counsel.

 There are several sub-committees in place to support the Executive Committee in discharging its duties.
 These committees are chaired by members of the Company's Executive Management team.
 The committees are as follows: